 You might think that wearing glasses and contact lenses by the pool or at the beach is no big deal – but let’s take a look at the bigger picture.
 Imagine having to choose between risking the loss of your glasses on the banana boat or heading into the ocean, strapped to a speed boat with little view of what’s happening around you!

 This type of scenario is one that our very own surgeon, Mr Glenn Carp knows all too well.
 Prior to having his short-sightedness corrected by Professor Reinstein in 2004, Dan was glued to his glasses.

 “Before I had my surgery I used goggles with special lenses for swimming and I also had lenses fitted to my mask for scuba diving.”

 But, even these aids provided a far from satisfactory solution.

-“When I was sprint training, the goggles would fill with water and I could never see the time or second hand on the swimming pool clock so I had to have a small clock at the end of my swimming lane so that I could time the 15 to 20 second breaks between sprints.
+“When I was sprint training, the goggles would fill with water and I could never see the time or second hand on the swimming pool clock.
+I had to have a small clock at the end of my swimming lane so that I could time the 15 to 20-second breaks between sprints.

-Glenn explains: “Although the cornea is very robust, if it has a tiny abrasion or break in the surface, these little bugs can get in.
+Mr Carp explains in more detail: “Although the cornea is very robust, if it has a tiny abrasion or break in the surface, these little bugs can get in.
 Treatment is very difficult and it can take years – if ever – for the cornea to repair itself.
-In extreme cases it might even require a corneal graph or transplant.
+In extreme cases, it might even require a corneal graft or transplant.
 Contact lens wearers are especially susceptible.”

 Bacterial infections, although treatable with antibiotics, can also be a risky side effect of wearing contact lenses.